stand clear of the closing doors: inside vaquera’s subway fashion show

 What were some of your starting points for this collection?

-When I am starting a collection I try not to get stuck on a super specific theme, I just start making the clothes piece by piece and the collection begins to materialise.
+When I am starting a collection I try not to get stuck on a super specific theme, I just start making the clothes piece by piece and the collection begins to materialize.
 This season's Colonial America theme was inspired by an interview with Andre Walker on House of Style.
-Describing his autumn/winter 93 collection, he said: "These clothes are for the corny girl, are for the stale girl who wants to be gross…I knew it was going to be gross but I had to take that risk, because basically tomorrow--tomorrow's going to grosser than today."
+Describing his FW 93 collection, he said: "These clothes are for the corny girl, are for the stale girl who wants to be gross…I knew it was going to be gross but I had to take that risk, because basically tomorrow--tomorrow's going to grosser than today."
 After I heard that, I thought 'what could be cornier or more repulsive than Pilgrim looks?'

 Tell us about the presentation.
 Why show in a subway station?
 Was there a reason you picked this one?